Connolly warns of ‘politics of fear’ as Humphreys says rival ‘insulted allies’

 “They’re going down the road of throwing as much as they can.”

-During the debate on RTE’s This Week programme, Ms Connolly rejected claims from Ms Humphreys that she is not pro-business or pro-Europe, and described allegations that she had insulted allies of Ireland as “inaccurate”.
+During the debate on RTE’s This Week programme, Ms Connolly rejected the suggestion from Ms Humphreys that she is not pro-business or pro-Europe, and described allegations that she had insulted allies of Ireland as “inaccurate”.

 She said: “I have been pro-business all my life.
 My father was a qualified plasterer and then became a small builder.
 I fully understand the business side.